 With the large number of cruise operators offering a variety of cruise options, there is sure to be one that fits perfectly with every individual’s desires.
 Usually beginning in the picturesque Kyle of Lochalsh, cruise ships will call at the Isle of Skye where tours will be arranged of the Cullins Mountains and of the waterfront, famed for its colorful houses.

 Sailing north to Armadale, the ship will stop in the Clan Donald Centre and Gardens before continuing on to the remote magnificence of Inverie on Loch Nevis.
 It would be enough just to sit on the deck and enjoy the breathtaking beauty of the Scottish landscape with its rolling green hills and strikingly colourful flora.
 Moreover, you will have an opportunity to immerse yourself in the history of the Highlands; they have many historical sites to visit.

 The Isle of Iona is the final resting place of fifty Scottish kings.
-It is also the landing place of St Columba in 563AD which brought with it the introduction of Christianity to Britain.
-An Abbey and the ruins of a nunnery built in the 13th century, wait to be explored.
-The names of the isles and lochs float like music played to the beat of the ship as it drifts by some and docks at others.
-Loch Lochy, Loch Olch and Glenfinnan where the grand viaduct still inspires awe, then on to Loch Shiel and eventually that most famous loch of all, Loch Ness.
-The heather-covered surrounds of the loch with its abundance of wildlife and stunning array of flora make this a hiker’s paradise.
-Marvel at the Falls of Foyers and soak up the panoramic and unforgettable views of lochs and forests steeped in colour and tranquillity and then on to Inverness.
+It is also the landing place of St. Columba in 563 AD who brought the introduction of Christianity to Britain.
+An Abbey and the ruins of a nunnery built in the 13th century wait to be explored.
+The names of the isles and lochs float like music played to the beat of the ship as it drifts by some and docks at others: Loch Lochy, Loch Olch and Glenfinnan, where the grand viaduct still inspires awe, then on to Loch Shiel and eventually that most famous loch of all, Loch Ness.
+The heather-covered surroundings of the loch with its abundance of wildlife and stunning array of flora make this a hiker’s paradise.
+Marvel at the Falls of Foyers and soak up the panoramic and unforgettable views of lochs and forests steeped in colour and tranquility, and then continue on to Inverness.